 The Health Insurance Card is a free card that gives you access to state-provided healthcare during a temporary stay in one of the 28 EU countries, Iceland, Norway and Switzerland, under the same conditions and at the same cost (free in some countries) as people insured in that country.

-If you are going to do Erasmus or working temporally in one of these countries, this is a good solution for you.
+If you are going to do Erasmus or working temporarily in one of these countries, this is a good solution for you.